-- 1. Minimum G.P.A. of a 3.5 for the grading period (high school classes only). - 2.
-No "C's" or below in any class. - 3.
-No "N's" or "U's" on student citizenship. - 4.
-Enrolled in a minimum of 10 high school credit hours for the grading period.
+1. Minimum G.P.A. of a 3.5 for the grading period (high school classes only).

+2. No "C's" or below in any class.

+3. No "N's" or "U's" on student citizenship.
+Citizenship grades will be determined based on the preparation, respect, integrity, dedication, effort scale.

+4. Enrolled in a minimum of 10 high school credit hours for the grading period.